Adventures in Boating Washington Handbook

 Prepare your passengers for severe weather.

-- Have everyone put on a USCG–approved life jacket (PFD).
-If passengers are already wearing their life jackets, make sure they are secured properly.
+- Have everyone put on a USCG–approved wearable PFD (life jacket).
+If passengers are already wearing their PFDs, make sure they are secured properly.

 - Have your passengers sit on the vessel floor close to the centerline for their safety and to make the boat more stable.